dakolyay/port/content/about/info.md

 type: ''

 ---
-### This site was created to blog projects done by Dariya Mukhatova.
+### This site was created to blog projects done by Dariya Mukhatova for Human-Computer Interaction for Mixed Reality course for 2021-2022.